 Whether your child is struggling with behavior, sensory needs, language, or learning, I provide thoughtful evaluations and behind-the-scenes advocacy support so you can make informed decisions — with or without a diagnosis.

+My licensure and training as a Licensed Educational Psychologist are equivalent to a School Psychologist on your school's IEP team.
 Your child deserves early support, and you deserve to feel confident, informed, and empowered every step of the way.

-You're not behind.
-You just haven't had the right support yet - and that's what I'm here for.
+You just haven't had the right support yet.

 Worried about your preschooler’s development?